MarcFichtel/School/CPSC359/A3/readme.md

 ### Notes:
 1. Use at least the following subroutines:
-  a.
-Init_GPIO: This subroutine initializes a GPIO line, the line number and function code must be passed as parameters.
+  * Init_GPIO: This subroutine initializes a GPIO line, the line number and function code must be passed as parameters.
 The subroutine does not have to be general: It just needs to work for the three SNES lines.
-  b.
-Write_Latch: Writes a bit to the GPIO latch line
+  * Write_Latch: Writes a bit to the GPIO latch line
-  c.
-Write_Clock: Writes a value to the GPIO Clock line
+  * Write_Clock: Writes a value to the GPIO Clock line
-  d.
-Read_Data: Reads a bit from the GPIO data line
+  * Read_Data: Reads a bit from the GPIO data line
-  e.
-Wait: Waits for a time interval, passed as a parameter.
+  * Wait: Waits for a time interval, passed as a parameter.
-  f.
-Read_SNES: Main SNES subroutine that reads input (buttons pressed) from a SNES controller.
+  * Read_SNES: Main SNES subroutine that reads input (buttons pressed) from a SNES controller.
 Returns the code of a pressed button in a register.
-  g.
-Print_Message: Prints an appropriate message to the UART terminal (Press a button, You pressed X, etc ..)
+  * Print_Message: Prints an appropriate message to the UART terminal (Press a button, You pressed X, etc ..)
 The message address is passed as a parameter.

 Example:
-Created by: John Smith and Sarah Smith
+* Created by: John Smith and Sarah Smith
-Please press a button...
+* Please press a button...
-(User Presses Joy-pad RIGHT button)
+* (User Presses Joy-pad RIGHT button)
-You have pressed Joy-pad RIGHT
+* You have pressed Joy-pad RIGHT
-Please press a button...
+* Please press a button...
-(User Presses Y button)
+* (User Presses Y button)
-You have pressed Y
+* You have pressed Y
-Please press a button...
+* Please press a button...
-(User Presses START button)
+* (User Presses START button)
-Program is terminating...
+* Program is terminating...

 You may use our supplied UART I/O subroutines that were used in the previous assignment.